danielV1213/vask/README.md

-# vue-crash-2021
+# Vask Web App

+### Vask is a simple task tracker Web Application which was created to showcase some of the fundamentals from the Progressive JavaScript Framework Vue.js.

 ## Project setup

 ```
 npm install
 ```

-### Compiles and hot-reloads for development
+### Compiles, opens and hot-reloads for development

 ```
-npm run serve
+npm run dev
 ```

-### Compiles and minifies for production
+### Installs dependencies, compiles and minifies for production

 ```
-npm run build
+npm run deploy
 ```

 ### Customize configuration

 See [Configuration Reference](https://cli.vuejs.org/config/).